day8/re-frame/docs/flow-mechanics.md

 In some cases, the returned `reaction` might not even use `app-db` and, instead, it might only use `subscribe` to provide input signals.
-In that case, the registered subscription would belong to "Level 3" of the signal graph (discussed in earlier tutorials).
+In that case, the registered subscription would belong to "Layer 3" of the signal graph (discussed in earlier tutorials).

 Remember to deref any use of `app-db` and `subscribe`.
 It is a rookie mistake to forget.
 I do it regularly.